 Food & Friends was proud to honor the entire Bresler family as the honoree of the 2017 Chef’s Best Dinner & Auction, our annual event.
 You can learn more about the family, Bill and their engagement with Food & Friends in this special video shown at the event.

-Today, three generations of the Bresler family continue to help fulfill Food & Friends’ mission through volunteering, board leadership and philanthropy.
+Today, three generations of the Bresler family continue to help fulfill Food & Friends’ mission through volunteering, program committee leadership and philanthropy.
 Their individual and collective investments of time and resources touch the lives of thousands in our community, neighbors facing daunting illness often with little or no support.

 We thank the Bresler family from the bottom of our hearts, and invite everyone in the community to visit us at the newly named William P. Bresler Building!